abumq/easyloggingpp/README.md

  [![top]
 Goto Top](#table-of-contents)

 ### Quick Start
-In order to get started with Easylogging++, you can follow three easy steps;
+In order to get started with Easylogging++, you can follow three easy steps:
 * Download latest version
 * Include into your project
 * Initialize using single macro... and off you go!